 Our Public Perception Survey with YouGov last year found that 40 per cent of social media users in the UK say their mental health has been negatively affected by the online platforms.
 Only 12 per cent said social media had a positive impact on their mental wellbeing.

-Gary Bloom is a former football commentator and now psychotherapist, who is also a BACP member.
+Gary Bloom is a football commentator and psychotherapist, who is also a BACP member.
 He works with Oxford United, which hosted a football psychotherapy conference at their Kassam Stadium home on Wednesday.

 He told the conference: “The big sportswear manufacturers will often set a certain number of followers on social media before they give players certain deals, so a lot of players are chasing those margins.